Colorado Workers’ Comp for PTSD

 Mental trauma in the form of flashbacks, emotional distress, or even depression and anxiety can be a direct result of trauma at work.

 Depending on your state, laws can vary as to whether or not you’ll be able to claim PTSD in workers’ comp.
-Some states don’t allow this unless the PTSD is directly tied to an injury, while others only allow claims if you’re in certain lines of work where emotional and mental trauma is common.
+Some states don’t allow this unless the PTSD is directly tied to an injury, while others only allow claims if you’re in certain lines of work where emotional and mental trauma are common.

 Luckily, laws are beginning to change surrounding PTSD in the workplace.